warmana/cloudant-docs-fork/source/includes/api/_replication.md

 To keep two databases synchronized with each other, you must replicate in both directions.
 This means that you must replicate from `database1` to `database2`, and separately from `database2` to `database1`.

-<aside class="warning">Replications can severely impact the performance of a Cloudant cluster.
+<aside class="warning" role="complementary" aria-label="performanceimpact">Replications can severely impact the performance of a Cloudant cluster.
 Performance testing is recommended to understand the impact on your environment under an increasing number of concurrent replications.</aside>

-<aside class="warning">Continuous replication can result in a large number of internal calls.
+<aside class="warning" role="complementary" aria-label="continuousequalslotsofcalls">Continuous replication can result in a large number of internal calls.
 This might affect costs for multi-tenant users of Cloudant systems.
 Continuous replication is disabled by default.</aside>

-<aside class="warning">The target database must exist.
+<aside class="warning" role="complementary" aria-label="targetmustexist">The target database must exist.
 It is not automatically created if it does not exist.
 Add `"create_target":true` to the JSON document describing the replication if the target database does not exist prior to replication.</aside>

-<aside class="warning">Replicator databases must be maintained and looked after,
+<aside class="warning" role="complementary" aria-label="lookafterdatabases">Replicator databases must be maintained and looked after,
 just like any other valuable data store.
 For more information,
 see [replication database maintenance](replication.html#replication-database-maintenance).</aside>